Rio de Janeiro bid for the 2016 Summer Olympics: Evaluation

 The IOC Evaluation Commission arrived in Rio de Janeiro on April 27, 2009, to assess the quality of the bid, stating that the welcoming activities prepared by the city had been the best.
 Unlike the first evaluation, the committee did not assign scores, but analyzed the probability of execution of the plans.
 During the first two days of the visit, the Evaluation Commission held internal meetings at Copacabana Palace, the host hotel.
 Between April 29 and 30, the Commission attended technical presentations in a large ballroom equipped with lighting and multi-media resources, where it participated in question-and-answer sessions about each of the seventeen themes presented in the Candidature File.
 May Day was marked by the inspectors' visits to all existing venues across the city.
 On May 2, 2009, the Evaluation Commission made a press conference to highlight the main points of the visit.
 According to El Moutawakel, the Commission was very impressed with the unity of government support, the quality of the presentations and the level of integration of the Games in the country's long-term development plan.
 After seven days of inspections involving 300 professionals, the thirteen members of the IOC Evaluation Commission left Rio de Janeiro on May 3, 2009, on the way to Madrid.
 One month before the election, on September 2, 2009, Rio officials welcomed the released of the 2016 Evaluation Commission Report.
 It gave a very positive assessment to the city and described the documents submitted by Rio de Janeiro as "of a very high quality".

+Table of scores given by the IOC Working Group to assess the quality and feasibility of Rio de Janeiro's bid This table: view; talk; edit;